 The Board is presented a compliance certificate stating that the Company is compliant with laws and regulations applicable to it.
 Some agenda items later, one agenda item reports violations under one Act.

 An ID resigned stating that frequent changes in the dates of the meeting made it difficult for him to attend the meetings.
-The Company wants the ID to change the reason for resignation citing a possible audit qualification.
+The Company wants the ID

 The Alternate Director to a Nominee Director also attends and participates in a Board meeting, when the Nominee Director is attending the meeting.